dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable** or **cast**: May contain type argument patterns.
 Introduces a variable whose name is the pattern's identifier.
-The variable is final if the surrounding pattern variable declaration has a `final` modifier.
+The variable is final if the surrounding `patternDeclaration` has a `final` modifier. *Variables in switch cases don't occur inside pattern variable declarations and thus are not final.*

 The scope where a pattern's variables are declared depends on the construct that contains the pattern: